mayankkk05/Java-BinaryToDecimalConverter/README.md

 - Compile using - javac Task1.java
 - Run using - java Task1

+---

-##Ensure that you have Java 8 or higher
+## Ensure that you have Java 8 or higher